dbrownidau/constitution/new_constitution.md

 3.5.
 Promote intellectual and social interaction at the University.

 3.6.
-Campaign for improvement in the standards of services and facilities for Undergraduate and Postgraduate degree students and staff of the School of Computer & Security Science.
+Campaign for improvement in the standards of services and facilities for Undergraduate and Postgraduate degree students and staff of the School of Science.

 3.7.
 Promote employment and enterprise opportunities for Undergraduate and Postgraduate degree students at ECU and elsewhere.